azsk/AzTS-docs/06-Customizing AzTS for your org/Extending AzTS/ManagementGroupBasedComplianceInitiative.md

 ### 4. Create new compliance initiative
-Please make sure that [Step 1](#1-add-required-configuration-to-the-api-application-settings),[Step 2](#2-add-required-configuration-to-metadata-aggregator-to-enable-mgtreeprocessor-and-pim-api-support) and [Step 3](#3-add-custom-tags-to-controls-in-bulk-edit-mode-for-compliance-initiative) are completed as pre-requisite to create new compliance initiative.
+Please make sure that [Step 1](#1-add-required-configuration-to-the-api-application-settings), [Step 2](#2-add-required-configuration-to-metadata-aggregator-to-enable-mgtreeprocessor-and-pim-api-support) and [Step 3](#3-add-custom-tags-to-controls-in-bulk-edit-mode-for-compliance-initiative) are completed as pre-requisite to create new compliance initiative.
 Please follow below steps post pre-requisites are completed:

 1. Click on the CIMT(Compliance initiative metadata tool) Icon.
 ![Resources](../../Images/06_MGCI_CIMT_1.png)